-Exchange-traded options will be valued at the mean of the best bid and best asked prices across all option exchanges.
+Exchange-traded options will be valued at the mean of the highest bid and lowest asked prices across all option exchanges.

 The Company will generally value short-term debt securities at prices based on market quotations for such securities, except those securities purchased with 60 days or less to maturity will be valued on the basis of amortized cost, which approximates market value.